All Episodes

 The 4D ones are amazing.

-Uh, like when my kids were being born, but you know, that's 17, 20 years ago.
+But, you know, that's 17, 20 years ago.

-And it was on a uh three-month fetus, and the fetus is fighting the scissors as it tries to enter the womb to kill it.
+And the fetus is fighting the scissors as it tries to enter the womb to kill it.

-And she watched it and she left Planned Parenthood.
+And she watched it, and she left Planned Parenthood.

-It now works against the city.
+It now works against explicit.

 Excuse me.